If you’re shopping for a kid that loves the outdoors, this post is for you!

 Chocolate is where you can get a little creative.

 While classic Hershey’s milk chocolate bars are great, add a twist by throwing in your kid’s favorite chocolate candy, such as Reese’s peanut butter cups or a flavored chocolate bar.

-Marshmallow roasting sticks are another area where you can have some fun.
+Marshmallow roasting sticks are another area where you can have some fun with kids.

 On one camping trip, a family friend brought along a roasting stick that worked like a fishing reel for her son.

 It was so fun and super easy to use.
 I’ve also seen ones in bright colors or with glow-in-the-dark handles.